Wave Dissipation System

 - the horizontal panels designed to dissipate wave energy can be deployed within one-hundred twenty hours or less and can be removed within one hundred twenty hours or less;

 - does not negatively impact or inhibit sea turtle nesting or other fauna;

 - can be adjusted after initial deployment in response to fluctuation in beach elevations; and

 - otherwise prevents down-coast erosion, protects property, and limits negative impacts to public safety and welfare, beach access, and the health of the beach dune system.
 The Citadel is also required to improve the methodology used to assess the effectiveness of the WDS.

-Represented by the South Carolina Environmental Law Project, we, alongside the South Carolina Sierra Club, have requested a contested case hearing to review the DHEC Board’s decision.
-DHEC’s Board has blatantly disregarded sound analysis by their staff and GEL engineering.
-We challenge the Board’s decision that the study be allowed to continue when the WDS has clearly demonstrated to be ineffective against erosion, harmful to sea turtles, and a barrier to public access.
-Please stay tuned for updates!
+Represented by the South Carolina Environmental Law Project, we, alongside the South Carolina Sierra Club, requested a contested case hearing to review the DHEC Board’s decision.
+DHEC’s Board blatantly disregarded sound analysis by their staff and GEL engineering.
+We challenged the Board’s decision that allowed the study to continue when the WDS has clearly demonstrated to be ineffective against erosion, harmful to sea turtles, and a barrier to public access.

 Emily Cedzo is the lead in our Charleston office, but if you are in the Harbor Island area, please contact Kate Schaefer, South Coast Office Director, at 843.522.1800 for more information.